ANL-CESAR/XSBench/README.md

 Papers citing the XSBench program in general should refer to:

->J. R. Tramm, A. R. Siegel, T. Islam, and M. Schulz, “XSBench - The Development and Verification of a Performance Abstraction for Monte Carlo Reactor Analysis,” presented at PHYSOR 2014 - The Role of Reactor Physics toward a Sustainable Future, Kyoto.
+>J. R. Tramm, A. R. Siegel, T. Islam, and M. Schulz, “XSBench - The Development and Verification of a Performance Abstraction for Monte Carlo Reactor Analysis,” presented at PHYSOR 2014 - The Role of Reactor Physics toward a Sustainable Future, Kyoto. https://www.mcs.anl.gov/papers/P5064-0114.pdf

-A PDF of this paper can be accessed directly at this link: http://www.mcs.anl.gov/papers/P5064-0114.pdf

 Bibtex Entry: